-Whether you have sought out the Urgent Response Service (URS) on your own or a teacher, doctor or social worker referred you, you probably have a lot of questions.
+Whether you have sought out Urgent Response Services (URS) on your own or a teacher, doctor or social worker referred you, you probably have a lot of questions.
 Some of the things you may be wondering include how the service works, how eligibility is determined, and what you can expect from the program.
 This article provides answers to those questions and more.

-Who is the Urgent Response Service for?
+Who are Urgent Response Services for?

-The Urgent Response Service is for families and caregivers who are experiencing a spike in their child’s challenging behaviour.
+The Urgent Response Services are for families and caregivers who are experiencing a spike in their child’s challenging behaviour.
 The program is designed to target one specific behavioural challenge over a short period of time (up to 12 weeks).
 A multidisciplinary team of URS professionals is assembled based on the behaviour that needs to be addressed.
 Because URS is a short-term service, it isn’t intended to address long-standing behaviours, but rather a specific behaviour that has been escalating.

 The program’s intent is to teach you skills to manage your child’s challenging behaviours on your own, so you have the tools you need once the program ends.
 This means your active involvement in the program is essential.